blamkin86/StatsAssignment/README.md

 ## results
 1) Sorted alphabetically by key
-2) One significant digit (double, not int: this differs from example)
+2) One significant digit (double, not int: this differs from requirements)
 3) Totals are not allowed to roll over MAX_INT size
 4) Blank keys are not output
 5) Synchronized so changes during invocation are not returned